evocount/tcp-connectors/README.md

 ## Currently available connectors

-1. `TCPConnector` - This will handle peristent TCP connections
+1. `TCPConnector` - This will handle peristent TCP connections.
-2. `GMQTTConnector` - This will handle MQTT connections
+2. `GMQTTConnector` - This will handle MQTT connections.
 3. `ServerConnector` - Creates a HTTP server that can handle requests and send responses.

 ## License